Why is Sarah Vaughan’s After Hours on my best 1,000 albums ever list?

 What does Sarah Vaughan’s After Hours mean to me?
 What does it make me feel?
 Why is it exciting or compelling?

-We all know that there are peak era for certain kinds of music, the explosion of energy, angst, and creativity that came when punk really burst onto the scene on both sides of the Atlantic in the mid- to late 1970s, for example.
+We all know that there are peak eras for certain kinds of music, the explosion of energy, angst, and creativity that came when punk truly burst onto the scene on both sides of the Atlantic in the mid- to late 1970s, for example.

 There are certain pockets of time tied to specific kinds of music that I’m particularly drawn to, I’ve come to learn over time.
 That mix of rock, pop, surf, garage, and psychedelic influences that laced through music circa 1964-1967, for example.
 Early 1990s underground hip hop and mid-‘90s ska punk are other examples.

-In thinking about Sarah Vaughan’s After Hours, released in 1955, I started thinking about jazz artists who were either close to or at their absolute peak right around the mid-1950s: Miles Davis, Thelonius Monk, Billie Holliday, Charles Mingus, Count Basie, Milt Jackson, John Coltrane.
+In thinking about Sarah Vaughan’s After Hours, released in 1955, I started thinking about jazz artists who were either close to or at their absolute peak of creative output circa the mid-1950s: Miles Davis, Thelonius Monk, Billie Holliday, Charles Mingus, Count Basie, Milt Jackson, John Coltrane.
 There’s a sound there, collectively, a vibe, that I find deeply appealing.

 And in hearing Vaughan’s phenomenal voice and the jazz arrangements on After Hours, it puts me of the mindset to be at a music venue after midnight in 1955, cocktail at my side, to take in this singular artist live.
 Listen to “My Reverie” and tell me if you don’t feel differently.